ioBroker/ioBroker.admin/README.md

 * (foxriver76) fixed `installedFrom` other source indicator not shown on adapter's tab
 * (foxriver76) allowed using enter key to save changes in object edit dialog
 * (foxriver76) fixed json config crash with empty table

-### 6.10.2 (2023-09-20)
-* (foxriver76) harmonized data on csv export with actual data shown by admin
-* (foxriver76) on expert mode installation tab, on no selection deactivate install button
-* (foxriver76) ensure the latest version is installed on `npm install`
-* (foxriver76) optimized enum objects
-* (foxriver76) disallow Google Translate as the plugin causes crash cases
-* (foxriver76) fixed crash on intro tab on docker hosts
-* (foxriver76) fixed crash case on invalid state objects

 ## License
 The MIT License (MIT)